Azure-Samples/azure-intelligent-edge-patterns/Research/kubeflow-on-azure-stack-lab/02-TFJobs/Readme.md

 It is also recommended, but not necessary, to have Kubernetes Dashboard running on the cluster.

 # Building Docker image for distributed mnist model for e2e test

 We will run a popular scenario from Kubeflow's repository, [K8s Custom Resource and Operator For TensorFlow jobs](https://github.com/kubeflow/tf-operator/)

-You do not have to re-build the image, you can use `kubeflow/tf-dist-mnist-test:1.0`.
+You do not have to re-build the image, you can try using `kubeflow/tf-dist-mnist-test:1.0`.
 If you do decide to use your own image, here is how you could build it:

-    $ cd tensorflow-on-kubeflow/dist-mnist-e2e-test
+    $ cd dist-mnist-e2e-test

 Login to your Docker account(we use account `"rollingstone"`, but you will need to substitute it for your own in all commands and .yamls):